Share:

 Then there's consolidation of veterinary practices by a particular segment of investor.
 "Prices go up when private equity comes in," she said.
 "They are in it to make money, so yes, they typically increase fees."

 Private equity investors have been buying veterinary practices around the world for some years now.
-A big player is JAB Holding Co., a German investment firm that owns National Veterinary Associates, which has about 1,400 general and speciality practices in North America.
+A big player is JAB Holding Co., a German investment firm that owns National Veterinary Associates, which has about 1,400 general and specialty practices in North America.

 In 2022 and 2023, JAB went on a $4 billion-plus spending spree on pet insurers.
 Its portfolio now includes the North American brands AKC, ASPCA, Embrace, Felix, Figo, Hartville, PetPartners, Pets Best, Pets Plus Us, Pumpkin, Spot and 24PetProtect, as well as brands in Europe.
 The company's $4 billion expenditure exceeds what the U.S. market tallied in premiums revenue in 2023.